-Dr Milton also leads the Amyloid Binding Peptides Research group, based in the University of Westminster's Faculty of Science & Technology, who conduct academic research in the area of amyloid peptide interactions with proteins.
+Dr Nathaniel Milton leads the Amyloid Binding Peptides Research Group, based in the University of Westminster's Faculty of Science & Technology, who conduct academic research in the area of amyloid peptide interactions with proteins.

 The Amyloid Binding Peptides Research Group

-Amyloid fibrils are implicated in many disorders including Alzheimer's, Parkinson's, Diabetes, Familial British Dementia, Familial Danish Dementia and Creutzfeldt-Jakob Disease.
-Dr Nat Milton has led research in this area since September 1996 and his Amyloid Binding Peptides research group is currently based in the University of Westminster's Faculty of Science & Technology (Bachem PEPTalk 2013).
-Dr Milton is also the founder and research director of NeuroDelta Ltd, who carry out commercial research using established in silico screening techniques.
+Amyloid fibrils are implicated in many disorders including Alzheimer's disease, Parkinson's disease, Type II Diabetes mellitus, Familial British Dementia, Familial Danish Dementia and Creutzfeldt-Jakob disease.
+The Amyloid Binding Peptides Research Group (Bachem PEPTalk 2013) is currently based in the University of Westminster's Faculty of Science & Technology and has been led by Dr Nathaniel Milton since September 1996.

-The Amyloid Binding Peptides research group has focused on the identification and characterization of endogenous amyloid-binding compounds.
+The Amyloid Binding Peptides Research Group has focused on the identification and characterization of endogenous amyloid-binding compounds.
 The binding of the Alzheimer's associated amyloid-ß peptide plus amylin and prion protein fragments to human catalase has been characterized by our group (Milton & Harris 2014) and the proposed catalase binding domain of a range of peptides suggested.
 The mechanisms for catalase neuroprotection against amyloid peptides, including amyloid-ß, amyloid-Bri, amyloid-Dan, amylin and prion protein fragments, have been characterized using an SH-SY5Y cell line overexpressing human catalase (Chilumuri et al 2013).
-The group has shown that the catalase-amyloid interaction inhibitor BTA-EG4 and the catalase activity inhibitor 3-AT both block catalase neuroprotection leading to enhanced amyloid toxicity in catalase overexpressing neurons.
+The group has shown that the catalase-amyloid interaction inhibitor Benzothiazole aniline-tetra(ethylene glycol) and the catalase activity inhibitor 3-amino-1,2,4-triazole both block catalase neuroprotection leading to enhanced amyloid toxicity in catalase overexpressing neurons.
 These studies have confirmed that catalase neuroprotection against amyloid peptides involves both an activity dependent component and a catalase-amyloid binding interaction dependent component.

 © Copyright 2014.
 NeuroDelta Ltd. All Rights Reserved.